darksys0x/darksys0x.github.io/about.md

 <p3> Hey there, I’m Hamad, or you might know me as darksys0x.
-I wear many hats in the digital realm—part digital forensic guru, part incident response maestro.
-Reverse engineering and malware analysis are my bread and butter, taking me from the depths of operating systems to the glitzy front-end world of browsers.
+I work as a digital forensic and incident response consultant.
+I’m interested in reverse engineering and malware analysis of any kind, from the low level world of operating systems to the high level world of front-end and browsers.
 I’ve dissected approximately over a hundred malicious software, unraveling their sneaky secrets and obfuscation.
-And when I’m not unleashing my cyber skills, you’ll find me rocking it on a horse or deadlifting some serious weight.
-So buckle up and get ready for a snark-filled journey with me.
-Let’s dive into this captivating cyberverse together!</p3>
+I enjoy blogging, horseback riding, and deadlifting, finding inspiration and balance in these activities.</p3>

 ### Projects: